Australian Iron Ore Deposits - Overview

 Archaean Greenstone Belt Hosted Deposits - Yilgarn Craton, W.A.

 Greenstone belts within the Yilgarn craton host banded iron formations that have produced significant exploitable hematite and magnetite deposits, predominantly in the older western half of the craton.
-These greenstone belts are composed of basaltic, komatiitic-basalt and felsic volcanic, volcaniclastic and sedimentary rocks, and include the ~3 Ga Koolyanobbing and Marda-Diemals greenstone belts in the Youanmi Terrane in the south (e.g., the Koolyanobbing, Mt Jackson and Windarling hematite deposits which individually had resources of 50 to 200 Mt @ >60% Fe), and in the Murchison Terrane to the northwest, (the Mid-west district) where the widespread, 2.95 to 3.05 Ga, Windanning Formation contains significant deposits, although other greenstone sequences dated at ~2.80 Ga and ~2.75 Ga also contain banded iron formations.
-The Murchison Terrane contains deposits such as Karara (2.4 Gt @ 34.1% Fe magnetite, with satellite DSO hematite deposits each of 10 to 15 Mt @ 61% Fe lump and fines ore), Extension Hill (~3.0 Ga BIF, with 1.7 Gt @ 35.1 wt.% DTR magnetic fraction; and satellite DSO hematite reources of ~20 Mt @ 59.5% Fe); Weld Range (2.7 to 2.6 Ga BIF, with 156 Mt @ 58% hematite ore).
+These greenstone belts are composed of basaltic, komatiitic-basalt and felsic volcanic, volcaniclastic and sedimentary rocks, and include the ~3 Ga Koolyanobbing and Marda-Diemals greenstone belts in the Southern Cross Domain of the Youanmi Terrane in the south (e.g., the Koolyanobbing, Mt Jackson and Windarling hematite deposits which individually had resources of 50 to 200 Mt @ >60% Fe), and in the Murchison Domain (also part of the Youanmi Terrane to the northwest, (the Mid-west district) where the widespread, 2.95 to 3.05 Ga, Windanning Formation contains significant deposits, although other greenstone sequences dated at ~2.80 Ga and ~2.75 Ga also contain banded iron formations.
+The Murchison Domain contains deposits such as Karara (2.4 Gt @ 34.1% Fe magnetite, with satellite DSO hematite deposits each of 10 to 15 Mt @ 61% Fe lump and fines ore), Extension Hill (~3.0 Ga BIF, with 1.7 Gt @ 35.1 wt.% DTR magnetic fraction; and satellite DSO hematite reources of ~20 Mt @ 59.5% Fe); Weld Range (2.7 to 2.6 Ga BIF, with 156 Mt @ 58% hematite ore).
 The Jack Hills deposit (total magnetite resource of 3.89 Gt @ 29.5% Fe and a lesser tonnage of currently mined DSO hematite) is hosted within the Eoarchaean to Palaeoarchaean (>3.2 to 4.0 Ga) Narryer Gneiss Terrane which comprises granulite facies metasedimentay rocks with lesser mafic/ultramafic rocks and banded iron formation.

 The Albany-Fraser orogen forms the southeastern margin of the Southwest Terrane of the Yilgarn craton.
 It contains late Archaean, Palaeo- and Mesoproterozoic granitoid, volcanic and sedimentary rocks that have been reactivated to form 1700 to 1600 and 1300 to 1190 Ma complexes of highly deformed orthogneiss with lesser structurally interleaved paragneiss, mafic and felsic granulites, granitoids, metagabbros and widespread metasedimentary rocks.
 These rocks host folded, "conformable", quartz-magnetite-clinopyroxene gneiss mineralisation (e.g., Southdown with 1.22 Gt @ 34.1% Fe, upgradable to low impurity 69% Fe concentrate/pellets).